localpreservation/localpreservation.github.io/_resources/maintaining-exteriors.md

 Repoint joints in chimneys, parapet, or balustrade capping stones using a hydraulic lime mortar or other suitable mortar where the existing mortar has eroded or cracked, allowing moisture penetration.
 In general, a mortar that is slightly weaker than the adjacent masonry should be used.
 This allows trapped moisture in the masonry to migrate out through the mortar and not the masonry.
 Spalled masonry is often evidence of the previous use of a mortar mix that was too hard.

-Use professional services to repair chimneys and caps.
+Use professional services to repair chimneys and caps (See the section on [contracting repair work](#contracting-maintenance-and-repair-work)).
 Repoint masonry with a durable mortar that is slightly weaker than the adjacent masonry.
 Slope the masonry mortar cap to insure drainage away from the flue.
 If a chimney rain cap is installed, ensure adequate venting and exhaust.

 **Note:** Avoid the use of mortar washes on masonry since they tend to crack, allowing moisture to penetrate and promoting masonry spalling.
 {: .notice--warning}